Child Protection Policy

 Dealing with allegations against pupils

-As a school, we review this policy at least annually in line with DfE, HSCB and HCC and other relevant statutory guidance.
+As a school, we review this policy at least annually in line with DfE, HSCB and HCC requirements and other relevant statutory guidance.

 Roles and responsibilities within Mengham Junior School